1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 To make header bidding possible on your site, you must have the minimum required traffic, an ad server, a wrapper, and the bidder adapters.
 Let us discuss each of them in detail:

 – Wrapper: A header bidding wrapper (or simply, wrapper) is a container that’ll receive the bids from all the SSPs and send the winning bid to the ad server.
-Without a wrapper, you’ll have to integrate every SSP individually, in turn, will lead to an excessive amount of code on your site that can create a lot of complications in the future.
+Without a wrapper, you’ll have to integrate every SSP individually, which will lead to an excessive amount of code on your site that can create a lot of complications in the future.
 But when you are using a wrapper, all the scripting required for the integration of SSPs is done inside the wrapper container.

 Again, you can do it yourself.
 Or get a managed header bidding provider who offers the SSP connections — out of the box.